GIOVRUSSO/Control-Group-Code/Multiplex_network/README.md

 Shihao Xie (shihao.xie1@ucdconnect.ie)

 ### Reference
 *Shihao Xie, Giovanni Russo.
-On the design of integral multiplex control protocols in nonlinear network suystems with delays, 2022.*
+On the design of integral multiplex control protocols in nonlinear network systems with delays, 2022.*